Arnesfield/argstree/README.md

     '--add': {},
     run: {
       // setting the `args` object (even empty)
-      // will treat `run` as a suboption/subcommand
+      // will treat `run` as a subcommand
       args: {
-        // can also set `args` object for this option or command }
+        // can also set `args` object for this subcommand }
     }
   }